Ma's Illustrated Catalogue of the Stamps of China: Chinese text

 Stamp categories covered in this edition include: Qing Dynasty, Republic of China, Air Mail, Postage Due, Military, and stamp booklets.

 A table of contents was added, as well as updates of stamp release dates, quantity printed, pictures, places where stamps were first sold, secret markings, etc.

 Market prices have been updated to 1987 values and are expressed in Renminbi for the ease of reference by Chinese Nationals.

 Due to Ma's poor health and his desire to personally witness his book's publication, numerous typesetting related errors were only discovered after the catalogue was printed and sold.
 In total 169 errors were documented by his eldest son, 馬延璋, who published an error reference guide (勘誤表) in October 1989 and originally provided only to members of The New Light Philatelic (新光郵票會會員) as a supplement to the catalogue.
 This guide is reprinted in the September 2006 Philatelic Publication 集郵文獻擷英 2006年9月出版的彩二期(總第5期).
 One such error is noted on the book cover and cover jacket where the year of stamp coverage 1897-1949 is misprinted and thus is incorrect.
 The date "1897-1949" only appears on the first edition covers and subsequent editions have this error corrected to read 1878–1949.

 The first printing of 4,000 copies retails for 16.50 Renminbi.
 The second printing of 10,000 copies is dated April 1989 and retails for 21.50 Renminbi.
 The third printing of 3,000 copies is dated May 1992 and retails for 21.50 Renminbi.
 The total number of pages is 490.

 1995 Lee H. Hill Jr. edition

 The 1995 edition is edited by Lee H. Hill Jr. and published by Hill-Donnelly Corporation in Tampa, FL, USA.
-This edition is printed in English text only and covers the earliest, the most valuable, and often most difficult to decipher stamp issues from 1878–1911 with enhanced illustrations, detailed descriptions, and specific identification techniques unique to each stamp issue.
+This edition is printed in English text only and covers the earliest, the most valuable, and often most difficult to decipher stamp issues from 1878 to 1911 with enhanced illustrations, detailed descriptions, and specific identification techniques unique to each stamp issue.
 A total of 138 digitally scanned images of actual stamps are printed in black & white throughout the 202 pages on 8.5 X 11 papers.
 The book is soft-bound, with gold letters on a blue cover.
 The additional title "Volume 1 - Empire 1878-1911" is added, as well as an update to the publication date of 1995 on the front cover.